-The Authority accepts SKM's recommendation that the replacement of sealer at Boondooma Dam is not prudent.
+For the Draft Report, the Authority accepted SKM's recommendation that the replacement of sealer at Boondooma Dam is not prudent.
 As a result, the Authority has excluded all of SunWater's submitted \$171,000 of expenditure relating to this item from renewals expenditure.

-The Authority notes that the total cost (including direct and indirect) submitted by SunWater and reviewed by Aurecon for this renewals item (\$171,000) does not equate to the amount reviewed by SKM (\$140,000).
+The Authority noted that the total cost (including direct and indirect) submitted by SunWater and reviewed by Aurecon for this renewals item (\$171,000) does not equate to the amount reviewed by SKM (\$140,000).
 As discussed in Volume 1, this is because SKM's review was based on SunWater's SAP system, which uses a simplified method for calculating indirect and overhead costs than SunWater's financial system, which formed the basis of SunWater's NSPs and submissions to the Authority.
 However, where direct costs were reviewed by SKM this aligns with the direct costs submitted to the Authority.